NeuraiProject/neurai-rpc/DEPIN_IMPLEMENTATION_GUIDE_EN.md

 ## Change Summary

-Thirteen new RPC commands have been added for Neurai's DePIN (Decentralized Physical Infrastructure Networks) system, grouped into three categories: DePIN asset management, encrypted messaging, and AI/MCP monitoring.
+This guide covers the RPC commands of Neurai's DePIN (Decentralized Physical Infrastructure Networks) system — asset management, encrypted messaging and AI/MCP monitoring — and the library's DePIN client.
+As of 0.5.0 the client speaks the gateway's real raw-TCP line protocol from the Node.js-only entry `@neuraiproject/neurai-rpc/depin` (see §3.2 and the changelog in §10).

-**Version:** 0.4.5
+**Version:** 0.5.0
-**Date:** December 2025
+**Date:** August 2026
 **Branch:** master

 ---